-Highlander Shorthairs are actually descendents of lynxes, which makes them a solid pick to be Michipeshu’s cousin.
+Highlander Shorthairs are actually descendants of lynxes, which makes them a solid pick to be Michipeshu’s cousin.
 They have the same rounded ears and bobtail as their ancestors, and are also big fans of water, unlike most other cats.

-Plus, they’re very curious around water and even like to swim sometimes.
+Plus, they’re very curious about water and even like to swim sometimes.
 On top of it all, Highlanders are built like Mishipeshu, too — they’re a very muscular breed.
 All they’re missing to complete the picture are some horns and scales.

-It seems to be true that cats have always had a big influence in our lives.
+It seems to be true that cats have always had a big influence on our lives.
 Our ancestors saw them as either regal demi-gods to be worshipped and protected, or fierce monsters to be wary of.
 Either way, ancient humans shaped some of their beliefs and behaviors around cats.

 Nowadays, it’s really not much different — we don’t worship or fear them anymore, but we do arrange our lives around them.
-We feed them, spoil them, buy them toys and houses, and even clean their litter-boxes.
+We feed them, spoil them, buy them toys and houses, and even clean their litter boxes.
 That’s some feline-comfortable living; wherever they’re present, cats seem to have an innate ability to convince humans to treat them like royalty.

 1 thought on “Cat Gods: 7 Feline Deities from Ancient Cultures”